meawoppl/meawoppl.github.io/_portfolio/timelapse.md

 ---

 Sometime in August 2011 I was given my first "real" camera, about 3 weeks later I left it on a mountainside.
-Thankfully this wasn't an accident, myself and a number of collaborators had carefully chosen a location to leave it, direction it was pointed, and jerry-rigged two car batteries and a solar charger to support its purpose.
+Thankfully this wasn't an accident, a small team of us had carefully chosen a location to leave it, direction it was pointed, and jerry-rigged two car batteries and a solar charger to support its purpose.

 ![alt text](/images/timelapse/setup.jpg "Leaving hardware behind"){:class="rounded_full" }